 This recipe is just like the classic, Little Debbie Oatmeal Cream pie, except made with chocolate.
 Soft and chewy with a perfect cream center, melted white chocolate forms “laces” on the top.

-If you love these cookies, be sure to try our favorite no bake Chocolate Oatmeal Cookies too!
+If you love these cookies, be sure to try our favorite no bake No Bake Chocolate Oatmeal Cookies too!

-Marshmallow fluff.
+- Marshmallow fluff.
 Or “marshmallow cream” for the cream filling.
 Use our homemade marshmallow fluff for delicious flavor!